 Remember how they tried to destroy Marco Rubio's political career forever?

-Remember he was doing a presidential response.
+Remember, he was doing a presidential response.

 It was a fake pause.

-He didn't really need the sip of water, and if he did it in his throat was dry, which means he really knew he was really nervous, and he's not qualified.
+And if he did, it meant his throat was dry, which meant he really knew he was really nervous, and he's not qualified.

 Remember all that?

-Well, if they went after Rubio for that, can you imagine choosing a hog castrator to give the response to the Obama state of the can you imagine what the media might conjure up for that?
+Well, if they went after Rubio for that, can you imagine choosing a hog castrator to give the response to the Obama state?

 Don't read any more into it.